RamK24/RAG-Based-medical-exam-prep-bot/README.md

 ### Overview

-The bot is based on thia <a href='https://huggingface.co/datasets/MedRAG/textbooks'> Dataset </a> from huggingface.
+The bot is based on this <a href='https://huggingface.co/datasets/MedRAG/textbooks'> Dataset </a> from huggingface.
 Textbooks is a collection of 18 widely used medical textbooks, which are important references for students taking the United States Medical Licensing Examination (USLME).
 <ul>
     <li>Anatomy - Gray</li>